Xbox streaming stick: everything we know about Xbox Keystone

 What can the Xbox streaming stick do? 🤔

-At its core, the Xbox streaming stick will offer a platform for running Xbox Cloud Gaming – Microsoft’s in-development game streaming service that’s included in all Xbox Game Pass Ultimate subscriptions.
-It’ll let you dip into the sizable Xbox Game Pass library to play any game that features cloud support.
+At its core, the Xbox streaming stick will be a platform for running Xbox Cloud Gaming, Microsoft’s in-development game streaming service included in all Xbox Game Pass Ultimate subscriptions (save some dosh on your membership using our Xbox Game Pass discount code).
+You’ll be able to dip into the sizable Xbox Game Pass library to play any game that features cloud support.

-For now, though, the service is only capable of streaming at 60fps and 1080p.
-Come launch, Microsoft may improve it to support 4K streams, much as the bulky Amazon Fire TV Cube does.
+For now, the service is only capable of streaming games at 60fps and 1080p.
+Microsoft may improve the platform to support 4K streaming by the time it fully launches, but we don’t know for certain.
+Other cloud-based media boxes, like the bulky Amazon Fire TV Cube, already offer ultra HD streaming.

 Outside of games, it’s possible the device could also support general media and entertainment apps.
 Netflix, Disney+ and Amazon Prime Video are all available as apps on the Xbox Series X|S so it’s not out of the question they’ll hop over to the Xbox streaming stick once it launches.
 Microsoft could try to spin the device as an all-in-one streaming bonanza.